danielyxie/bitburner/doc/source/netscripthacknetnodeapi.rst

     :param number i: Index/Identifier of Hacknet Node
     :param number n: Number of levels to upgrade.
 Must be positive.
 Rounded to nearest integer

-    Returns the cost of upgrading the specified Hacknet Node by *n* levels
+    Returns the cost of upgrading the specified Hacknet Node by *n* levels.

+    If an invalid value for *n* is provided, then this function returns 0.
+If the specified Hacknet Node is already at max level, then Infinity is returned.

 getRamUpgradeCost
 -----------------